Quantum Coordination without Conditioning under Restricted Information: Introduction

 \section{Introduction}

-Sequential decision problems often require agents to generate correlated outcomes while operating under limited information about past events.
-A central question in such settings is which joint distributions can be implemented through local operations when agents cannot fully observe or recall the history.
+Many distributed information-processing tasks require multiple agents or subsystems to produce coordinated outcomes while operating with only limited information about previous events.
+A central challenge in such settings is determining which joint distributions can be physically realized through local operations when agents cannot fully observe or condition on past events.

-In the classical framework, Kuhn's theorem~\cite{Kuhn1953} (see also~\cite{OsborneRubinstein1994}) establishes that, under \emph{perfect recall}, any mixed strategy can be represented as a behavioral strategy: agents can reproduce any desired correlation by conditioning their actions on the full history.
-When recall is imperfect, however, this equivalence breaks down.
-Some joint distributions that are achievable through global randomization cannot be implemented by any collection of local conditional rules.
-Although such distributions may admit a latent-variable representation in the sense of Harsanyi~\cite{Harsanyi1967,Harsanyi1968}, the key limitation is operational: if the latent variable is not accessible through the agents’ information, it cannot be used for conditioning.
-As a result, classical correlations may exist abstractly but fail to be implementable under restricted information.
-Related constraints appear in distributed quantum computing, where limited communication across subsystems restricts achievable coordination \cite{gragera2026distributed }.

-We study how quantum systems modify this picture.
-We introduce a model in which agents generate outcomes via local measurements on a shared quantum state, without access to any additional information or conditioning variables.
-Within this framework, even separable states suffice to expand the set of implementable joint distributions.
-This includes both states that are diagonal in a fixed basis, corresponding to classical shared randomness, and states exhibiting nonzero quantum discord.
-In both cases, the key feature is that correlations are encoded directly in the shared state and revealed through local measurements, rather than constructed through conditioning on observed variables.

-This mechanism differs fundamentally from the classical one.
-In classical models, implementing latent-variable correlations requires agents to condition on the latent variable itself, which may be impossible under restricted information.
-In contrast, the quantum model allows such coordination to emerge operationally without granting agents access to the underlying variable.
-Moreover, separable states with nonzero quantum discord~\cite{OllivierZurek2001,HendersonVedral2001} provide an alternative construction that achieves the same goal using genuinely noncommuting local structure.
-Prior work has demonstrated that discord can provide operational advantages even without entanglement~\cite{Datta2008,Modi2012}, and related ideas have been explored in quantum game theory~\cite{Eisert1999,Brandenburger2016} as well as in team decision problems with imperfect recall~\cite{BrandenburgerLaMura2011,WeiZhang2017}.